Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### [Type 1- The Perfectionist](/blog/enneagram/enneagram-type-1)

 - **Core Emotion:** Anger
 - **Childhood Wound:** Ones often felt disconnected from the protective figure in their life.
-This could have been due to the parent being distracted, overly strict, or overly lenient.
-To cope, Ones made themselves their own judges and critics, developing their own strict code of ethics and rules.
+This could have been due to the parent needing to be more focused, overly strict, or lenient.
+Ones made themselves their judges and critics, developing their strict code of ethics and rules to cope.

 </article>
 <article class="section-content">